 Students are on the horizontal axis and their SAT scores are shown as a blue bar graph on a scale (vertical axis) from 1,600 to 2,300.

-The percentile ranking is the right-hand vertical axis from 0% to 90%, and is represented by the grey line.
+The percentile ranking is the right-hand vertical axis from 0 to 90 percent, and is represented by the gray line.

 How to Create a Chart